Daquiver1/daquiver1/readme.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=daquiver1&label=Profile%20views&color=0e75b6&style=flat" alt="daquiver1" /> </p>

-## Hey, I'm Christian a Software Engineer.
+## Hey I'm Christian, a Software Engineer.

 <a href="https://github.com/daquiver1">
   <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=daquiver1&layout=compact&theme=dracula&count_private=true&langs_count=10" />
 </a>

-💬 Other than tech, we can talk about football, music, history and the fine art of philosophy.
+💬 We can talk about football, music, history and the fine arts of philosophy.
+I don't like talking about tech.
 📫 Reach me on [linkedin](https://www.linkedin.com/in/daquiver/) and [twitter.](https://twitter.com/daquiver1)
-🎉 I play the guitar and speak spanish.
+🎉 On some nights I play a tune or two on my guitar and on some days I speak the legendary tongues of espanyol.

 <br />
 <br />